 A good tutorial on how to perform the perfect

-The need to strengthen your core is self explanatory as it is your body’s central stabiliser.
-There are no short cuts and to achieve a strong core, you have to work at it and this means frequent, consistent exercise.
-Ultimately you need to engage in a variety exercises that focus on the varying muscles within you lower, middle and upper abdomen.
-We’ve all heard of 7 minute abs and 7 minutes a day will be enough to get you where you need to be.
+The need to strengthen your core is self-explanatory as it is your body’s central stabiliser.
+There are no shortcuts and to achieve a strong core, you have to work at it and this means frequent, consistent exercise.
+Ultimately you need to engage in a variety of exercises that focus on the varying muscles within your lower, middle and upper abdomen.
+We’ve all heard of 7-minute abs and 7 minutes a day will be enough to get you where you need to be.
 Here is a good basic core work-out to get you started

 4. Support your lower back

 A large part of supporting your lower back is strengthening your core.
-If you don’t do this than the twisting and turning required when skiing will leave your back vulnerable to injury.
-Remember, the age old saying ‘you only as young as your back feels’.
+If you don’t do this then the twisting and turning required when skiing will leave your back vulnerable to injury.
+Remember, the age-old saying ‘you only as young as your back feels’.

-To avoid a situation where your abs strength has compensated for a weak back, it is necessary to add a few simple targeted exercises to your training regime.
+To avoid a situation where the strength of your abs has compensated for a weak back, it is necessary to add a few simple targeted exercises to your training regime.

 Don’t forget flexibility

-Flexibility is a fundamental of agility.
-Some would say that you do not need to be too flexible to ski, however, I think this is a dangerous mind set.
+Flexibility is fundamental to agility.
+Some would say that you do not need to be too flexible to ski, however, I think this is a dangerous mindset.
 Flexibility is like your suspension, neglect it and a fall, bump or jump will leave you feeling jarred and sore.
 Joint immobility can also lead to injury that could otherwise be prevented.
-Before any exercise and particularly in the cold, stretching should be a component of your warm up and warm down.
+Before any exercise and particularly in the cold, stretching should be a component of your warm-up and warm-down.
 I take a pretty holistic approach when it comes to flexibility and fitness in general.
 This means maintaining balance and addressing all areas of your body.
 Here is a helpful resource with some great stretches you could try.